Brown water snake: Description

 The brown water snake is very heavy-bodied, and its neck is distinctly narrower than its head.
 Dorsally, it is brown or rusty brown with a row of about 25 black or dark brown, square blotches down its back.
 Smaller similar blotches alternate on the sides.
 Ventrally, it is yellow, heavily marked with black or dark brown.
 Dorsal scales are in 27–33 rows (more than any other North American water snake), and it has two to four anterior temporals (usually one in others).
 Adults measure 30–60 in.
 (76–152 cm) in total length; record 69 in.
 (175 cm).

 Habitat

 Nerodia taxispilota is found in swamps and streams and is often mistaken for a moccasin.
 N. taxispilota are widely distributed in the coastal and piedmont regions of the Southeastern United States.
 More commonly found in flowing water such as rivers, canals, and black water cypress creeks N. taxispilota can also be found in large water reservoirs and lakes.
 Their preference of a pescatarian diet keeps them from living in ephemeral wetlands.
+These snakes are beginning to be used as a bioindicator of Mercury(Hg) accumulation in wetland ecosystems.